-Yoshioka et al.,2004 IL-10 (Interleukin-10) Not specified AAV Helps reduce levels of MCP-1 (Monocyte Chemoattractant Protein-1) in the blood and keeps the cholesterol-making enzyme HMG-CoA reductase suspended [27].
-Liu et al.,2006 & Namiki et al.,2004.
-IL-10 (Interleukin-10) Not specified AAV Blocking the progression of atherogenesis [28], [29].
 Li et al., 2006 TGF-β (Transforming Growth Factor-beta) LDLR- deficient mice AAV A decrease in the amount of reactive oxygen species (ROS) found in the walls of the vessels and a reduction in inflammation [30].
-Khan et al., 2010 STAT3 (Signal Transducer and Activator of Transcription 3) LDLR- deficient rats AAV8 According to the findings of this investigation, STAT3 may have a potential cardioprotective activity because it was able to stop the progression of atherogenesis in rats that were given gene therapy [31].
+Khan et al., 2010 STAT3 (Signal Transducer and Activator of Transcription 3) LDLR-deficient rats AAV8 According to the findings of this investigation, STAT3 may have a potential cardioprotective activity because it was able to stop the progression of atherogenesis in rats that were given gene therapy [31].

-179 4.3.1 Coronary Artery Disease
+Coronary Artery Disease

-180 One cardiovascular condition that has been identified as the primary cause of death in both industrialized and 181 developing nations is coronary artery disease (CAD) [33].
-There is a substantial gender, ethnicity, and location-182 based variation in the prevalence of coronary artery disease [32].
+One cardiovascular condition that has been identified as the primary cause of death in both industrialized and developing nations is coronary artery disease (CAD) [33].
+There is a substantial gender, ethnicity, and location-based variation in the prevalence of coronary artery disease [32].

-High levels of lipid density are causally linked to an increased risk of coronary artery disease (CAD), according tostudies on familial hypercholesterolemia that involve mutations in the LDLR gene [34].
+High levels of lipid density level are causally linked to an increased risk of coronary artery disease (CAD), according to studies on familial hypercholesterolemia that involve mutations in the LDLR gene [34].

-187 The incidence of autosomal dominant syndrome is influenced by mutations that alter the expression or function of 188 the gene encoding the low-density lipoprotein receptor (LDLR), according to recent developments in gene therapy.
-189 Moderate increases in plasma LDL and early onset of coronary artery disease are symptoms experienced by patients 190 who inherit a single mutant allele [35].
-In humanized mice that express human ApoB100 (Apolipoprotein B100) and 191 lack LDLR and APOBEC-1 (Apolipoprotein B mRNA editing enzyme, catalytic polypeptide 1), a low dose of an 192 AAV8-based vector containing the human LDLR complementary DNA can be injected intravenously to lower 193 plasma cholesterol levels comparably [35].
+The incidence of autosomal dominant syndrome is influenced by mutations that alter the expression or function of the gene encoding the low-density lipoprotein receptor (LDLR), according to recent developments in gene therapy.
+Moderate increases in plasma LDL and early onset of coronary artery disease are symptoms experienced by patients who inherit a single mutant allele [35].
+In humanized mice that express human ApoB100 (Apolipoprotein B100) and lack LDLR and APOBEC-1 (Apolipoprotein B mRNA editing enzyme, catalytic polypeptide 1), a low dose of an AAV8-based vector containing the human LDLR complementary DNA can be injected intravenously to lower plasma cholesterol levels comparably [35].

-195 4.3.2 Angina/ Angina Pectoris
+Angina/ Angina Pectoris

-196 Myocardial ischemia episodes, which can result from an imbalance between the heart's oxygen supply and demand, 197 can induce angina pectoris [36].
-This imbalance can be caused by either an increase in the oxygen demand, which 198 depends on factors like left ventricular volume, wall thickness, heart rate, and myocardial contractility, or a decrease 199 in the supply of owner, which can be caused by factors like amount of owners, blood flow, or other factors in the supply of oxygen, which can be caused by factors like anaemia, reduced coronary blood flow, or other factors

-200 that reduce the blood's oxygen-carrying capacity.
-Atherosclerotic coronary plaque blocking the vessel lumen is a 201 common cause of diminished coronary reserve, which in turn causes angina [36].
+Myocardial ischemia episodes, which can result from an imbalance in the heart's oxygen supply demand, can induce angina pectoris [36].
+This imbalance can be caused by either an increase in the oxygen demand, which depends on factors like left ventricular volume, wall thickness, heart rate, and myocardial contractility, or a decrease in the supply of oxygen, which can be caused by factors like anemia, reduced coronary blood flow, or other factors that reduce the blood's oxygen-carrying capacity.
+Atherosclerotic coronary plaque blocking the vessel lumen is a common cause of diminished coronary low reserve, which in turn causes angina [36].